Joshua-Chiu/PGDBWebServer/README.md

 * create databse `PGDB`
 * create user `pgadmin` with password `2.71828`

-## things that should be fixed at some point
+## Things that should be fixed at some point

 - [ ] turn homeroom attribute in student class into 2 seperate grade and homeroom letter attributes
 - [ ] remove the entirety JQuery from the git repository